Updated: December 8, 2022

 - Identify Buying Cycles – Major retailers have been collecting our purchase history for years.
 This is a given for eCommerce shops, but it’s not hard to do with brick and mortar stores either.
 Create and branded app and encourage purchases to be made through this.
 The rise of alternative payment options (like in-app purchasing) has made this even easier.
 With added data about consumer buying cycles, retail stores can optimize marketing campaigns, ordering, and promotions.

-- In-Store Location/Traffic Patterns – Real-time location services (RTLS) uses GPS triangulation to give an incredibly accurate location.
-This can give retailers a lot more information than just footfall or in-store traffic.
-Analyzing the most frequented spots of your retail space can help you improve store layout and marketing displays.
-Thus far, the majority of WiFi analytics go toward in-store traffic data.
+- In-Store Location/Traffic Patterns – A good amount of WiFi analytics go toward in-store traffic data.
+Real-time location services use GPS triangulation to give an incredibly accurate location.
+This can give retailers information on more than just footfall or in-store traffic.
+Analyzing the most frequented spots of your retail space can help you improve store layout and displays.

-- Fight Price Comparison – More and more consumer are using their cell phones for price comparison with online retailers while shopping in a brick and mortar store (something that has been coined showrooming).
-Retailers can use their WiFi to direct shoppers to their own eCommerce store, or price match competition.
-This also further combines different retail channels of your business, creating a more integrated omnichannel experience.
+- Fight Price Comparison – More and more consumer are using their cell phones for price comparison with online retailers while shopping in a brick and mortar store (a practice coined showrooming).
+Retailers can use their WiFi to direct shoppers to their own eCommerce store, or price match competition, creating a more integrated omnichannel experience.

-- Continue the Relationship/Conversation – Relationship retailing continues to grow.
-Making repeated contact with past, current and potential customers is proven to increase sales.
+- Continue the Relationship/Conversation – Making repeated contact with past, current and potential customers is proven to increase sales.
 Gathering customer data through WiFi agreements allows you to build your audience and communicate on different levels.
 You can send strategic texts, push notifications, emails, or mailings.

-- Segmented Marketing – At the same time, this information combined with a purchase history allows you to segment advertising and personalize the communication.
-These are two vital strategies for improving the entire retail experience.
+- Segmented Marketing and Promotions – At the same time, this information combined with a purchase history allows you to segment advertising and personalize the communication.
+These strategies improve the entire retail experience.
+Adding incentives with coupons or gifts for signing in gives you customer data and also rewards loyalty.

 - Compare with Multiple Locations – If you have multiple locations for your business, keep data gathered from your WiFi separate for each location.
 This allows you to perform A/B testing and compare results from changes made to each.

-Your POS system can also help your retail marketing strategy.
-Click on the button beneath to find out more about how KORONA can grow your business.
+Your POS system can also aid immensely with your retail marketing strategy.
+Our built-in reporting and analytics capabilities offer actionable insight to power successful, segmented marketing campaigns.
+Click on the button beneath to find out more about how KORONA POS can help optimize and grow your business.